River Robe (Ireland)

 The River Robe (Abhainn an Róba) is a river in County Mayo, Ireland.

 It rises near Ballyhaunis, then flows generally west for 64 km, where it drains into Lough Mask.

-The river's name in Irish is An Róba, first recorded as Rodba in mediaeval manuscripts, perhaps from Old Irish rodba, "sharp, aggressive".

-The river is the longest tributary of Lough Mask and it drains 320 square kilometres of south Mayo.
+The river is the longest tributary of Lough Mask, and it drains 320 square kilometres of south Mayo.

 The Robe's Environmental Protection Agency River ID is 30_1579.

+Name

+Mediaeval chronicles give the river's name in Irish as Rodhba, a name possibly derived from Old Irish rodba, "aggressive," referring to its fast flow.